twigglits/who-aids-prop/README.md

  2. Open a Terminal window, and make sure that the Anaconda environment has been activated, i.e. that the `conda` command is recognized.
-If not, it may be necessary to update your `PATH` environment variable using a command like this:
+If not, it may be necessary to update your `PATH` environment variable using a command like this

         export PATH=/Users/me/anaconda/bin:"$PATH"

+    or run Anaconda's activation command:

+        source /Users/me/anaconda/bin/activate

  3. Execute the following commands to set up the build environment: